AI engineering talent · Buyer guide · 2026

 Methodology: 100-Point Weighted Scoring

-As of May 2026, this ranking weights senior engineer hiring quality and seniority verification, AI/Python specialization, code-quality screening, governance, and retention more heavily than headline rate or pool size.
-No vendor paid for inclusion.
+As of August 8, 2026, this ranking weights senior engineer hiring quality and seniority verification, AI/Python specialization, code-quality screening, governance, and retention more heavily than headline rate or pool size.
+Placement follows the published scoring method.
 Rankings reflect public evidence reviewed at publication.

 | Criterion | Weight | Why It Matters | Evidence Used |